Coronavirus: Travellers arriving in Northern Ireland from Spain to quarantine for 14 days

 "I have spoken with my counterparts across the UK today and we agree that the recent upsurge in new positive cases in different parts of Spain are a cause for concern.

-The Airport Operators Association said the regulations will "further damage what is already a fragile restart of the aviation sector which continues to face the biggest challenge in its history".
+The news comes ahead of the launch of Northern Ireland's contact tracing app, Stop Covid NI, towards the end of next week.

+The app will anonymously alert users if they have been in close contact with another user who has tested positive for the virus.

-Check out our live blog below to see how Sunday's coronavirus developments unfolded:
+Check out our live blog below to see how Saturday's coronavirus developments unfolded: